 Different investment products are suited to different investment horizons or timeframes according to the level of risk they carry, and the potential returns they could provide.

 - Medium term is considered between four and six years.
-Property may be a medium-term investment goal.

 As a general rule, investments that carry more risk are better suited to long-term timeframes, as these often come with greater short-term volatility, which means they can change rapidly and unpredictably.
 However, being too conservative with your investments may make it harder for you to reach your goals.